Sherry Wertz on Crew Benefits for Cruise Ship Officers & Crew

 Sometimes, you can take all the right steps, be proactive, and yet there can be an issue.
 If your claim is not processed and you do not know why, or it is denied and you have a question as to why that happened, it is best to call the insurance company’s service department.
 That number will always be listed on your ID card.
 Their customer service department has direct access to the claims system for the insurance company and will be able to see exactly what is needed to finalize the claim.
 At any point, as your broker, MHG is always here to assist and guide you through any issues or hurdles you may face.

 MHG Insurance offers different insurance solutions for many areas of business.
 Our experience and role in the cruise industry is something that we hold in high regard.
 Our plans for officers and crew are tailor made to fit the maritime industry.
-If you have any questions regarding your existing employer group plan, or are interested in purchasing individual marine crew insurance, contact us at mhginsurance.com or call us at +1 954 828 1819 or +44 (0) 1624 678668.
+If you have any questions regarding your existing employer group plan, or are interested in purchasing individual coverage, contact us at mhginsurance.com or call us at +1 954 828 1819 or +44 (0) 1624 678668.
 Our insurance specialists have the knowledge and experience to assist and guide you to the best coverage for your budget.

 If you’re a Crew Member working onboard a cruise ship, we have some important information for you regarding insurance claims.